speeduino/wiki.js/configuration/Nitrous_Control.md

 ## Stage Settings

-The settings for each stage are identical and allow for the 2 stages to run individually or joinly overlapping during a given RPM window.
+The settings for each stage are identical and allow for the 2 stages to run individually or jointly overlapping during a given RPM window.

 - **Nitrous output Pin:** The (Arduino) pin that will be driven high when the stage is active.
 - **Minimum Engage RPM:** The RPM at which the stage will begin